Cheryltyt/Lab2/README.md

 Tip: In the Git tool window, you can open the `Console` tab to see the underlying git commands it is performing when you ask IntelliJ to perform various git operations for you.

-# TASK 2: Let's bake a cake!
+# TASK 2: Let's bake a cake!!

 Alice and Bob are planning to bake a cake, but can't agree on which recipe to use.
 They had started working on the recipe in `recipe.md` together, and then each filled in the details of